Nelson Mandela University: University of Port Elizabeth

 The University of Port Elizabeth was the country's first dual-medium (English and Afrikaans) residential university.

 It came into being on 31 January, with the adoption by Parliament of Act 1 of 1964.
 The first academic year commenced on 1 March 1965.
-Initially situated in a series of buildings on Bird Street, in the historic Central district, UPE moved to a modern, purpose-built campus – incorporating residences, a sports complex and the towering Main Building – in Summerstrand in 1974.
-The campus was officially opened in August 1975 and the final move from Bird Street came in 1979 with the opening of the science blocks at Summerstrand.
+Initially situated in a series of buildings on Bird Street, in the historic Central district, UPE moved to a modern, purpose-built campus – incorporating residences, a sports complex and the towering Main Building in Summerstrand in 1974.
+The campus was officially opened in August 1975, and the final move from Bird Street came in 1979 with the opening of the science blocks at Summerstrand.
 The university retained some of its Bird Street buildings and these became the centre of community outreach activities.

-Built on 830 ha of land donated by the then Port Elizabeth City Council, the campus was declared a nature reserve in 1983.
+Built on 830 ha of land donated by the Port Elizabeth City Council, the campus was declared a nature reserve in 1983.

 At the time of the merger, UPE had more than 9 000 contact students and almost 5 000 distance education students.
 The last Chancellor was Brigalia Bam, the last Vice-Chancellor Prof Nthabiseng Ogude and the last Chair of Council Mr Trevor Jennings.

 Vista University

-Vista was founded on 1981.
+Vista was founded in 1981.
 The Port Elizabeth campus was built in 1982.
-Subsequently, seven decentralized contact tuition campuses were established, centred on township areas where the need for accessible and affordable higher education was most urgent.
+Subsequently, seven decentralised contact tuition campuses were established, centred on township areas where the need for accessible and affordable higher education was most urgent.
 In 1982 the Port Elizabeth campus consisted of a small, prefabricated building patched between the national road to Uitenhage and the edge of Zwide township.
 Its location opened up access to higher education for many students from socially and financially disadvantaged backgrounds.

-The campus had its first academic year in 1983 and in 1991 a permanent brick structure was completed.
-Later additions such as the Conference Hall and Arena provided accessible facilities for the surrounding community for large events.
+The campus had its first academic year in 1983, and in 1991 a permanent brick structure was completed.
+Later additions, such as the Conference Hall and Arena, provided accessible facilities for the surrounding community for large events.
 With seating for 5 000, the Arena is the Eastern Cape's largest indoor venue.

 Initially focused on the upgrading of teachers through its Education Faculty, in its subsequent growth Vista far surpassed the narrow field of expertise cut out for it, producing graduates in business, law, science and the humanities.

 At the time of the merger, Vista PE had approximately 2 000 students and was led by Acting Campus Principal Prof Miemie Struwig.

 with its first academic year in 1983.
 It was taken over by UPE.